peter88213/aeon2yw/docs/usage.md

 # Label of the csv field whose contents are imported
 # as the scene's notes to yWriter.

-tag_label = Tags

-# Label of the csv field whose contents are imported
-# as the scene's tags to yWriter.

 location_label = Location